DCalhas/eeg_to_fmri/blog/EEG_fMRI.md

 In this post I will go over the procedure to project an EEG instance to an fMRI.

 In the [EEG to fMRI paper](https://arxiv.org/abs/2203.03481), the methodology to do this projection is presented.
-The architecture of this model is shown in the Figure below.
+The architecture of this model is shown in the figure below.

 <p align="center">
 	<img src="./figures/architecture_eeg_benefits.png" width="200"/>